lamesensei/eat-what/postmortem.md

 1. What in my process and approach to this project would I do differently next time?

    **Focus more on a single core feature even if meant forgoing 'basic' deliverables like database/crud.
-Deciding to forgo prior assignment's furthers have greatly impeded progress for the project - will attempt all furthers from now on.**
+Deciding to forgo prior assignment's furthers have greatly impeded progress for the project - will attempt all furthers from now on.
+Another problem = coding around bootstrap or bootstrapping after code.**

 2) What in my process and approach to this project went well that I would repeat next time?